smart-fish-ponds-algeria/firmatech-backend/README.md

-# 🔔 Notification API Service
+# 🔔 RESTful API Service

-A backend service built with **TypeScript** to manage notifications (in-app and email) for both users and admins.
-The project includes RESTful endpoints, environment management, code formatting, and Docker support.
+A backend service built with **TypeScript**.
+It includes full CRUD for users, admins, and all relevant entities.
+It also manages notifications (in-app and email) for both user types.
+The project includes RESTful endpoints, environment management, and code formatting.

 ---